A to Z Travel Blog - Japan

 Gosh, they say "time flies when you're having fun" I must be having lots!
 I don't know about you but it just seemed like the other day I posted about Incredible India and now we're almost halfway through November.
 I must admit I'm running a little behind schedule.
 Sorry, it's either feast or famine in the world of freelance.
 You can guess which one it has been of late.
 Will be back up to speed by Christmas.
 Sorry, I know... it's the C-word.
 Last from me on that one till December.

 Excited to say hello "Konnichiwa" to the exotic land of Japan.
-You might be familiar with the movie Lost in Translation or/and Godzilla?
+You might be familiar with the movie Lost in Translation or/and Godzilla.
 I used to love watching the cartoon Godzilla, not realizing until I had completed some research that Godzilla originated in Japan.
-It was the anniversary of the origin movie on the 3rd of November.
+It was the anniversary of the original movie on the 3rd of November.
 Such a great animated cartoon with historical references such as The Lost City of Atlantis.
 Amazing what inspires you to travel the world!

 It was a dream come true when we finally visited a few years back during one of the most beautiful times of the year, to celebrate Sakura - Cherry Blossom.
 The timing can vary depending on the weather conditions, we managed to see them in late March.
 No matter what time of year you visit, I'm sure you will have an amazing time.